-Reliable because the calculation procedures chosen by the project are based on established scientific evidence and adopt very conservative calculation estimates.
+Reliable because the calculation procedures chosen by the project are based on established scientific evidences and adopt very conservative calculation estimates.

-Furthermore, the system is based on defining a baseline, applying additionality, fixing credit permanence, performing counting and monitoring actions with informatic tools, tests and controlling visits.
+Furthermore, the system is based on defining a baseline, applying additionality, fixing credit permanence, performing counting and monitoring actions through the use of informatic tools, tests and controlling visits.